ojroques/projectload-for-dashing/README.md

 # Description
 Fetch and display the load and quality of one or multiple projects from a Google Spreadsheet.
-It is assumed here that you already have a Google Service account and credentials and `bundler` installed.
+It is assumed here that you already have Google Service credentials and `bundler` installed.
 For more information, check out these links:
 * [Sheets API - Ruby Quickstart](https://developers.google.com/sheets/api/quickstart/ruby)
 * [OAuth 2.0 for Server to Server Applications](https://developers.google.com/api-client-library/ruby/auth/service-accounts)
 * [Google Application Default Credentials](https://developers.google.com/identity/protocols/application-default-credentials)